 The national Georgian cuisine is one of the main attractions of the country.
 The local dishes here are so various delicious and appetizing that no one will be able to remain indifferent.
-Just one warning: if you are on a diet or prefer vegetarian low-calorie food we wish you courage to overcome all the temptations that you will face in Georgia.
+Just one warning: if you are on a diet or prefer vegetarian low-calorie food we wish you the courage to overcome all the temptations that you will face in Georgia.

-What concerns noisy Georgian feasts they have already become the integral part of the national culture.
+What concerns noisy Georgian feasts they have already become an integral part of the national culture.
 If you have a chance to take part in one of them you will definitely leave with lots of vivid impressions.

 So, what are the main features of Georgian cuisine and which dishes are the most popular?

 Georgian cuisine is characterized by the contrast between spicy and hot.
 Another distinctive feature is the abundance of various meat dishes – it is difficult to imagine Georgian table without them.
 Therefore, they say that in Georgia it is simply impossible to be a vegetarian.
 In fact, vegetable dishes are also widely spread in the country.
 They are cooked as a side dish for meat and fish or as a separate dish.

 The other feature of the national cuisine here is the extensive use of walnuts and greens both fresh and dried (cilantro, basil, tarragon, savoury).
 Walnuts are added to dressings, sauces, soups, meat, and bakery products.

 Traditionally, the national Georgian cuisine can be divided into two parts: eastern and western.
 The western one has been historically influenced by Turkey.
 Here the most preferred meat dishes are prepared from poultry – chicken and turkey.
 Like bread, the locals have corn tortillas – mchadi – which perfectly go together with the local national cheese – suluguni.
 As a snack for strong alcohol drinks the locals prefer sweet churchkhela and fruits.
 Western Georgia is also known for its soft unsalted cheese – suluguni and imeruli.